P-Ehlert/cloudfoundry_footprint/README.md

 <h1>Cloud Foundry Footprint</h1>

-Python script that estimates the carbon footprint of all Cloud Foundry (CF) applications of an organization.
+Python3 script that estimates the carbon footprint of all Cloud Foundry (CF) applications of an organization.
 The script uses basic 'cf cli' commands to count the number of running containers per space.
 This is then multiplied by an estimated average energy consumption.